hpi-schul-cloud/edtrio/README.md

 For some tooling explanations and guidelines, please head on over to the [docs](https://edtrio-docs.netlify.com/).

 ## Deploying

-The editor is deployed on https://schul-cloud.github.io/edtrio/.<br />
+The editor client is deployed on https://schul-cloud.github.io/edtrio/.<br />
-To deploy a new version simply run `yarn run deploy`.
+To deploy a new version simply run `yarn run deploy` in `edtrio-client`.

 ## License